SSDiesel Supply™ - Frequently Asked Questions

 Not likely defective plugs.
 Our failure rate is .00007%.
 And the chances of having 8 defective plugs on the same engine are a billion to one.
 Here are some causes of multiple plug failures.
 1) a faulty glow plug controller/relay, 2) the use of ether, even once, 3) starting your truck while connected to a battery charger, 4) jump starting your truck from another running vehicle, 5) improper use of a manual glow plug controller, 5) Advanced injection timing

-Beng electronic, timing is a program in the ECM.
+If an electronic injected 1994+, timing is a program in the ECM.
 It can only be checked and set using a TECH 2 scanner made by Vetronix.
 Neither a Snap-On, Mac nor OTC can do it, TECH 2 only.
 Set base timing to 3.5 degrees with the stepper motor disabled via the TECH 2.
-Then, perform a "TDC Learn" procedure and set "TDC offset".
+Then, perform a "TDC Learn" procedure and set "TDC offset" to -.25 to -.75.
+One tip..."desired" timing must read ZERO in order to set "actual" timing to 3.5.
+If not ZERO, you skipped a step and timing cannot be set

 It will fit up to a 168.5" wheelbase truck which should include your crewcab long box, But to be certain, measure your wheelbase and if 168.5" or less, its will fit.
 Wheelbase is wheel center to wheel center front to rear.